LG Basic Lock

-Always Perfrom this operation with the door open
+Always perform this operation with the door open

-- The lock will confirm a valid combination entry with a double signal.
+The lock will confirm a valid code entry with a double signal

-- Within four (4) seconds, turn handle to the open position.
+- Within 4 seconds, turn handle to the open position

-- Entry of four (4) consecutive invalid combinations starts a five (5) minute delay period. - LED flashes red at ten (10) second intervals.
+- Entry of 4 consecutive invalid combinations starts a 5 minute delay period

-- At the end of the delay period, two more consecutive invalid combinations will restart an additional five (5) minute delay period.
+- At the end of the delay period, 2 more consecutive invalid combinations will restart an additional 5 minute delay period

-- If a mistake is made wait thirty (30) seconds and repeat steps 1 - 3.
+If a mistake is made wait 30 seconds & repeat steps 1 - 3.

-- Allow the battery and its attached leads to drop down and out of the battery compartment.
+- Allow the battery & its attached leads to drop down & out of the battery compartment.
 If it does not drop, gently pull on the battery until it does.